5 Common Recruiter Questions About Background Checks in the U.S.

 HireRight conducted approximately 12.5 million background checks in 2017.
 That’s a lot of checks!
-And many questions are still asked about background checks – even from recruiters.
+We receive many questions about background checks – even from recruiters.
 So we’ve answered a few of the most often-asked here.
 Unlike being able to type a few keystrokes on the computer CSI style and get a full report on anyone, the actual process can be quite complex.

 It depends on the depth of information requested by the employer and other factors, including:

-- Checking backgrounds of candidates who have lived, worked or gone to school in multiple locations may require additional time.
+Verifying the backgrounds of candidates who have lived, worked, or gone to school in multiple locations may require additional time.
 Overseas employment may add considerable length.

-- Calls to former employers and schools may be not be returned in a timely manner, particularly during holidays.
-Worse, schools may have closed and former employers may have gone out of business.
+Calling former employers and schools may not be returned in a timely manner, particularly during holidays.
+Alternatively, schools may have closed and former employers may have gone out of business.

-Speed and turnaround time are critical, but thoroughness and accuracy remains paramount.
+Speed and turnaround time is critical, but thoroughness and accuracy remain paramount.